 Chief Executive Officer and Director Notification Requirement.
-The Chief Executive Officer ("CEO") and the directors, associate directors and shadow directors of a Singapore Affiliate are subject to certain notification requirements under the Singapore Companies Act.
-The CEO, directors, associate directors and shadow directors must notify the Singapore Affiliate in writing of an interest (e.g., Options, Shares, etc.) in the Company or any related company within two (2) business days of (i) its acquisition or disposal, (ii) any change in a previously disclosed interest (e.g., when the Shares are sold), or (iii) becoming the CEO or a director, associate director or shadow director.
+The Chief Executive Officer ("CEO") and the directors, associate directors (including alternate, substitute, associate and shadow directors) of a Singapore Affiliate are subject to certain notification requirements under the Singapore Companies Act.
+The CEO and directors must notify the Singapore Affiliate in writing of an interest (e.g., Options, Shares, etc.) in the Company or any related company within two (2) business days of (i) its acquisition or disposal, (ii) any change in a previously disclosed interest (e.g., when the Shares are sold), or (iii) becoming the CEO or a director.